NH-Shohan/ShohanTheme/README.md

 ## Features

-- Dark theme for a comfortable coding experience.
+- **Dark Theme**: Immerse yourself in a comfortable and visually appealing coding environment.

 ### Font Family

-You can customize the font family used in the editor.
+Customize the font family used in the editor with ease.

 ```json
 "editor.fontFamily": "Cascadia Code, Operator Mono, Fira Code"